haapjari/repository-search-api/README.md

 Thresholds of these amounts will be calculated, thresholds will be inbeween 0-5, where 2.5 is at middle of the amounts.

-These values will be averaged in a single QM value.
+These values will be averaged in a single `Quality Measure`.
 Correlation will be calculated ratio of library to original code lines, or ratio of sizes.
 Is there a correlation between bigger ratio and quality measure.

 #### Derivative Information